-Yet, despite this wondrous and unimaginable diversity of forms, all snowflakes have a common essence – frozen water, H20.
+Yet, despite this wondrous and unimaginable diversity of forms, all snowflakes have a common essence – frozen water – H20.

 When a snowflake melts, it returns to and merges with its watery source, which is perpetually recycled.
 So, each snowflake’s essence is the same – recycled water, which has formed countless unique prior snowflakes.

-Not only are snowflakes unified in amazing physical diversity by their common watery essence, but science says that their common essence is indestructible.
-Water – a liquid – is a form of matter.
-Matter is merely manifest energy – E=mc2 – and energy can’t be destroyed.
-It just cycles from formlessness to differing forms and phenomena.
+Not only do miraculously unique snowflakes originate from their common watery essence, but science says that such essence is indestructible.
+Water – a liquid – is a form of ‘matter’ which is merely manifest energy: E=mc2.
+And energy can’t be destroyed.
+It just recycles endlessly from formlessness to differing forms and phenomena.
 So, in their essence, snowflakes are immortal energy.

-Like snowflakes, each of the billions of humans who have inhabited Earth has had an individually unique form and genetic makeup.
-And like snowflakes, human physical bodies are composed of common elemental constituents, including mostly H20.
-People’s physical bodies – like snowflakes – appear for a twinkling of time, die and physically ‘melt’ back into the Earth.
+Like miraculously unique snowflakes, each of the countless humans who has inhabited Earth has had a unique form and genetic makeup.
+Like snowflakes, human physical bodies are composed of common elemental earth constituents, including mostly water.
+People’s physical bodies – like snowflakes – appear for a twinkling of time, die and ‘melt’ back into the watery Earth.

 So, we become afraid of dying; of giving up the known for the unknown.
-And, through thought, we try psychologically to “protect” and preserve our ephemeral physical forms and to deter or deny their inevitable demise.
-Accordingly, our lives are often marked by mental afflictions causing conflicts, problems and suffering, which disturb our peace and our awareness of at-one-ment with Nature.
+And, through thought, we try to “protect” and preserve our ephemeral physical forms and to deter or psychologically deny their inevitable demise.
+Accordingly, our lives are often marked by mental afflictions causing conflicts, problems and suffering, which disturb our peace and awareness of at-one-ment with Nature.

 Q. So, what can people learn from snowflakes?

-Realizing this, we can begin more and more to self-identify with our immortal awareness, rather than our ephemeral forms and thoughts; and gradually we can expand our perceived boundaries, so to ever evolve ’til these boundaries dissolve.
+Realizing this, we can begin more and more to self-identify with Nature as our immortal Essence rather than with our ephemeral forms and thoughts; and, gradually, we can expand our perceived boundaries, to ever evolve as these boundaries dissolve.

 Thus, we can more and more live with less and less anxiety, fear and worry.
-Though in this life we may never totally transcend ephemeral entity identity, often we can just be at peace – as immortal awareness.
+Though in this life we may never totally transcend entity identity, often we can just be at peace – as immortal awareness.